Dark Espeon - Neo Destiny (Holo Rare)

 Atsuko NishidaAuthenticity

 This is the Japanese printing of Dark Espeon, a Holo Rare from the 2001 Neo Destiny set.
-The artwork, by the celebrated Atsuko Nishida, depicts a sleeker, more mischievous version of the Sun Pokémon, consistent with the 'Dark' Pokémon theme.
+The artwork, by the Atsuko Nishida, depicts a sleeker, more mischievous version of the Sun Pokémon, consistent with the 'Dark' Pokémon theme.
 The card features the classic 'Cosmos' holographic pattern in the illustration box, a hallmark of this era's production that collectors specifically look for.
 With 60 HP and the 'Psyco Splash' attack, it represents a key moment in the game's history, bridging the original mechanics with the new generation of Pokémon.

 Where This Object Echoes